Ceramic Dictionary

 To separate mold and clay: Take the walls off and turn it the right way up.
 Pull out the clay and when separated, wash and clean each part of the mold.
 Scrape off any bits of plaster that have run under the clay and formed rough edges.
 Name and number each piece clearly with paint.

-es: MOLDES: 4a De dos piezas o más
+es: MOLDE: 4a De dos piezas o más

 Click on the title to see more images